Photography Fees, Rates & Prices in Singapore

 However, providing a service is very different from selling goods.
 If a salesman sells an item at a cheaper price, he is still making profit and the most important thing is to maintain the flow of money.
 Once the customer pays for the item, the salesman can quickly attend to the next customer.
 However, providing a service means the provider can strictly handle only a customer at a time and the process is usually very long.

-For example, it may take between one to five hours for a photographer to do full editing for a portrait photograph.
-If he were to give discount, he will, by right, still be spending the same amount of effort and time to do his work.
+For example, it may take between one to three hours (my record is five hours) for a photographer to do detailed advanced editing for a portrait photograph.
+If he were to give discount, he will, by right, still be spending the same amount of effort and time to do the work.
 Having mentioned "by right", that means some photographers may practise "give and take" - giving in less effort and taking in lesser amount of money.

 Most people do not understand this logic and will still expect discount for photography services.
-Before I began doing freelance photography, my photographer friend, Benson Lin, had already shared that he did not taking up jobs from friends.
+Before I began doing freelance photography, my photographer friend, Benson Lin, had already shared that he would try not to take up jobs from friends.
 After beginning my journey, I have fully understood it and I will usually advise my friends to seek other professional's services instead.
 Even for refered customers, once they start asking for discount, I will subconsciously want to skip them.
 It is difficult to turn people down because some of them may feel offended.

-Fortunately, I have also heard about this theory that good friends will show support by not asking for discount.
+I have also heard about this theory that good friends will show support by not asking for discount and, fortunately, I have experienced it.

-This Photograph Is Not Free - it cost the photographer $6,612 to take it.
+This photograph is not free (external website) - it cost the photographer $6,612 to take it.

 Finding a photographer is like shopping for a piece of painting.
 If you appreciate art, you are likely to pay a good price for good work; if you simply need a painting to be hung on the empty wall, you are likely to grab the cheapest deal possible.
 Unfortunately, most people cannot appreciate art work and it is not their fault for having different interest.